 2. Increases Customer Satisfaction and Ambassadorship

 Customers no longer view WiFi access as a perk at businesses they patronize; they see it as a necessity.
 Not providing WiFi to your customers can hurt your business.
-Particularly in the hospitality industry, WiFi access (or the lack thereof) can be a definite dealbreaker when customers are selecting a hotel or cafe to visit.
+Particularly in the hospitality industry, hotel WiFi access (or the lack thereof) can be a definite dealbreaker when customers are selecting a hotel or cafe to visit.
 For while-you-wait service providers (such as auto mechanics) or other by-appointment businesses (like doctor’s offices, salons, and legal practices), WiFi can help wait times go by more quickly and mitigate the frustration of delays.

 But more than merely meeting a common customer expectation, in-store wireless internet access helps you to connect with your customers, engaging them in your company and in promoting your brand.
 An app providing customers with benefits like a map to products they’re interested in, location-based coupons, curated recommendations, and the like will help give customers a personal, meaningful experience with your business.